Heritage · 2025

 Our method

-Four days of field work in high-density airborne LiDAR, with a rigorous GCP-RTK protocol to anchor the cloud in the UTM 31N coordinate system.
-Double-grid flights at 50 % minimum overlap to guarantee uniform tree-canopy coverage.
+Five days of field work in high-density airborne LiDAR, with a rigorous GCP-RTK protocol to anchor the cloud in the UTM 31N coordinate system.
+Double-grid flights at 80 % minimum overlap to guarantee uniform tree-canopy coverage.
 Prior coordination with ANAC Bénin, the ANPT and the site management to authorise flights over the listed structures.
-Processing took two weeks of GIS engineering: GNSS post-processing, pass merging, automatic cloud classification (ground, low vegetation, high vegetation, built, collapsed walls), centimetric DTM generation, canopy height model and fine geometric extractions.
+Processing took eight weeks of GIS engineering: GNSS post-processing, pass merging, automatic cloud classification (ground, low vegetation, high vegetation, built, collapsed walls), centimetric DTM generation, canopy height model and — most importantly — fine geometric extractions.
+This last point was specifically expanded to give the architecture office a maximum of 3D elements:

 What we delivered